 Generating an App

-How to describe your app idea and generate a full Laravel project with AI
+Describe your app idea in plain English and generate a complete, full-stack Laravel project with AI — including auth, database, and a live URL.

 The Chat screen is where every LaraCopilot project begins.
 Describe what you want to build in plain English, and the AI generates a complete, running Laravel application.